Feature Transportation Improves Graph Neural Networks: Method

 \subsection{Discretized Graph Operators}

 We now elaborate on the discretized graph operators utilized in our ADR-GNN, summarized in Algorithm \ref{alg1}.
 Besides the combination of the learnable advection, diffusion, and reaction terms, which, to the best of our knowledge, was not studied in the context of GNNs, the main innovation here is the \emph{consistent, mass preserving, and stable} discretization of the advection operator.
-We further utilize recent time integration techniques of the diffusion and reaction terms, discussed below.

 \textbf{Advection.} To define the graph discretized advection operator, we extend the non-learnable advection operator from \cite{chapman2015advection}, into a learnable, neural advection operator.
 Our advection operator transports node features based on learned directed edge weights (velocities) $\{(\bfV_{i\rightarrow j},\bfV_{j\rightarrow i})\}_{(i,j)\in\mathcal{E}}$, where each $\bfV_{i\rightarrow j},\bfV_{j\rightarrow i}\in\mathbb{R}^c$, such that $0\le \bfV_{i \rightarrow j} \le 1$.
 The notation ${i \rightarrow j}$ implies that the weight transfers features from the $i$-th to $j$-th node.
 We further demand that the outbound edge weights associated with every node, per channel, sum to 1, i.e., $ \sum_{j\in\mathcal{N}_i}\bfV_{i \rightarrow j} = 1$.
 This constraint suggests that a node can at most transfer the total of its features to other nodes.
 First, we define the discretized divergence from Equation \eqref{eq:discDRa}, that operates on the learned edge weights $\bfV$: